 I looked around at other people, other things ...

-Within the new context that was approaching him, I meant nothing ...
-I would have stopped for a while, I felt and condemned myself in a summary ritual for abandonment:
+Within the new context that approached him, I meant nothing… I had stood behind, I felt and condemned myself in supreme rite for abandonment:

 I left the room in silence, eyes wet, heart hardened, hurt myself and life.

-I aspired to elevate him to a better level, where I could enjoy the gift of life more and more.
+I wanted to raise it to a better level where I could enjoy the gift of life more and better.
 I thought my "slack" had killed him.
-I was sure of it there, in that dismal moment ...
+He was sure of it here, in that dreary moment…

 I sat in the waiting room and waited for the notification.
 It took more than 19 hours before it was over and he could finally rest.